 But, as mentioned, it can also be an intimidating destination.
 It doesn’t exactly have the reputation for being the world’s safest place, what with the chance of pick-pocketing, armed robbery, and so forth.
 But if you take some common sense precautions, you’re not likely to run into trouble.

-Tips About South America Travel
+South America Travel Tips

 Most travelers stick to the Andean spine, traveling through the Spanish speaking countries either from north to south or south to north, which is what I would recommend to most.
 That way you are able to focus on mastering one language rather than confusing yourself with Portuguese, and it makes for a more straight forward trajectory in terms of travel.
 Brazil is a massive area to explore by itself and is best saved for a standalone trip, if possible.

 My favorite countries across the continent were easily Colombia, Peru, and Bolivia, and you could spend the bulk of your time in these amazing countries and be totally happy.
 Even though I’ve spent a lot of time in all three, I feel like I’ve only scratched the surface of everything they have to offer.